wix-incubator/wix-developers-example-apps/oauth-boilerplate/README4USABILITYTESTING.md

 - Have [Node.js](https://nodejs.org/en/download/) installed on your computer (version 16.14.0 or higher).
 - IDE/text editor.
 (For example, [Visual Studio Code](https://code.visualstudio.com/) ).
 - Access to one our test sites.
-- Access to our [feedback form](https://docs.google.com/forms/d/e/1FAIpQLSc2ep6mxEMAdoTGmXxmN1I8ENGVbXlHVSMJFwXqe1JkJSHK_g/viewform?usp=sf_link) - please fill it out as you go through the process.
+- Access to our [feedback form](https://docs.google.com/forms/d/e/1FAIpQLSc2ep6mxEMAdoTGmXxmN1I8ENGVbXlHVSMJFwXqe1JkJSHK_g/viewform?usp=sf_link) - please fill it out as you configure your app.
-- Please fill in the feedback form before moving on to the next step.

 ## 🚀 Your goal